davekinkead/big-data-and-democracy/outline.md

   - Democracy can be corrupted by demogogy, sophistry, and indifference

   - sophistry expliots the psychological disconnect between what people do believe and what people should believe

+  - anonymity can be used to mask sophist intent

   - increasing voter turnout amongst protagnonistic voters